Kendall Schmidt: 2001–2013: Career beginning and Big Time Rush

-In 2009, Schmidt was cast as the lead in the Nickelodeon television series Big Time Rush.
-Kendall portrays a character like himself with the name of Kendall Knight, the calm and relaxed member of Big Time Rush.
+In 2009, Schmidt made his career breakthrough while he was cast as the lead in the Nickelodeon television series Big Time Rush, Kendall Knight.
+Kendall portrays a character who is the strongest, fastest, smartest and successful member of Big Time Rush.
 He also was a member of the real-life boy band Big Time Rush, formed as the part of a show.
-Nickelodeon signed the group, and the their debut album, titled BTR, was released on October 11, 2010.
+Nickelodeon signed the group, and their debut album, titled BTR, was released on October 11, 2010.
 The album debuted at number 3 on the Billboard 200 and was later certified Gold by the RIAA for shipments of 500,000 copies in the U.S. In November 2010, it was announced that a Christmas special of Big Time Rush would debut later that month, and that a Christmas EP would be released to coincide with the episode.
 On November 30, 2010, they released the Holiday EP Holiday Bundle, with two songs: "Beautiful Christmas" and the cover of "All I Want for Christmas is You", originally performed by Mariah Carey.
 On February 15, 2011, "Boyfriend" was released as the band's first official single to mainstream US radio and peaked at number seventy-two on the Billboard Hot 100, becoming their most successful song to date.